 PAINT JOB PROPER

-Getting your surface prepped gets a bulk of the work out of the way, and all you’re left to do is to apply 2 finishing coats and wait for it to dry.
+Prepping your surface gets a bulk of the work out of the way.
+Now all you need to do is to apply two finishing coats and wait for it to dry.

-While there is no special stroke or any technique when it comes to painting metal substrates, there’s definitely the right kind of paint to finish the paint job with.
+While there is no special stroke or any technique when it comes to painting metal substrates, there is definitely the right kind of paint to use for the paint job.
 Sources agree that the best paint for metal is oil-based.
 Why?
-It’s easy to clean, it’s durable, doubles your primer’s stain-resisting quality and easily covers surface imperfections.
+It’s easy to clean, it’s durable, doubles your primer’s stain-resisting quality, and easily covers surface imperfections.